fred-renner/pyhh/README.md

-DEPRECATED

 pyhh is a python only analysis framework processing ntuples from the easyJet framework as inputs to do a boosted VBF HH->4b analysis.
+It is capable of doing event selection, plotting and fitting.

+./pyhh/pyhh/main.py is the main script with the following options

 | script          | description                                                                                                                                                                                                                           |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |